dziodzi/dziodzi/README.md

 ### Hello there 👋
 - ✨ My name is Gregory, I am 3rd year student in ITMO University
-- 📫 I'm studying in the educational direction "information systems and technologies"
+- 📫 I'm studying in the educational direction "Information systems and technologies"
 - 🌱 I’m currently learning JavaScript, CSS and HTML
 - 💬 I'm fluent in Russian and English
 - 📫 My contacts: